Listen to the voters on watershed protection

-While Measure C was defeated by a mere 600 of the 36,000 votes cast, a margin of 1.67 percent, it cost the “NO on Measure C” campaign $46 per vote compared to $21 per vote for advocates of Measure C. It is a crime in itself when the dollars outvote the citizens.
+While Measure C was defeated by a mere 600 of the 36,000 votes cast, a margin of 1.67 percent, it cost the “NO on Measure C” campaign $46/vote compared to $21/vote for advocates of Measure C. It is a crime in itself when the dollars outvote the citizens.

 The NO on C proponents, with the full support of our Board of Supervisors, were complacent with the statement “Current Napa County rules are adequate to allow for governing land clearing for vineyard development – in fact, the process is currently over regulated.”
 Sounds familiar, doesn’t it?